utdata/icj-class/final/final.md

 Available for you to use:

 - A [collection photos](img.zip) divided into three parts.
 Band photos, band members, and album covers.
 Put these inside your `src/img/` folder.
 Remember to restart gulp after installing the photos.
-- A [queen.json](queen.json?raw=true) file with: A "members" array about band members and A "discography" array for the list of albums.
-Put this in `src/njk/data/queen.json`.
+- A [queen.json](queen.json?raw=true) file with: A "members" array about band members and a "discography" array for the list of albums.
+Save this as `src/njk/data/queen.json`.
-- A [tourdates.json](tourdates.json?raw=true) file for the extra credit option explained below.
+- A [tour.json](tour.json?raw=true) file for the extra credit option explained below.

 ### Members data